Gow Forestry

 Can forestry mulching improve property value?+

 Yes.
-Improved access, cleaner sight lines, wildfire resilience, reduced invasive pressure and clearer build or use planning often enhance both functional and market value perception for rural and recreational parcels.
+Better access, cleaner sight lines, wildfire resilience, and reduced invasive pressure all boost usability.
+These improvements often raise both functional and market value for rural and recreational parcels.

 Do you remove large downed trees or stumps?+

-Standard mulching processes standing brush and small diameter stems to near ground level.
-Large downed timber or deep stump removal is outside standard scope but can be coordinated separately if required.
+Standard mulching handles standing brush and small-diameter stems down to near ground level.
+Large downed timber or deep stump removal falls outside standard scope but can be arranged separately.

 What if my property is extremely overgrown?+

-We can stage multi-phase treatment: primary hazard reduction, secondary refinement, and optional aesthetic or access enhancements.
-This spreads cost while achieving immediate risk mitigation wins early.
+We can break the work into phases: first, hazard reduction; then refinement; and finally, optional aesthetic or access improvements.
+This spreads cost while delivering immediate safety gains early.

 How do I get started?+

 Schedule a free site assessment.
-We document baseline conditions, outline wildfire mitigation priorities, identify potential DNR cost-share pathways, and deliver a clear treatment roadmap with optional phasing.
+We document current conditions, outline wildfire mitigation priorities, identify potential DNR cost-share options, and deliver a clear treatment plan with optional phasing.

 Next Steps